Lewes Road: Buildings

 Further north, the housing of Moulsecoomb, described in 1940 as "a model village", was "some of the earliest suburban council housing in the country" and now dominates both sides of Lewes Road.
 In the 1920s development stopped at The Highway, where The Avenue was later built to connect the Bevendean and East Moulsecoomb estates, and the land beyond was still farmed.
 South Moulsecoomb, commenced in 1923, was the earliest part; the denser North Moulsecoomb followed in 1926–30; East Moulsecoomb was started in 1935, just after the development of the adjacent Bevendean estate; and the Bates Estate or West Moulsecoomb, mostly 1950s and 1960s flats, took up land on the west side of Lewes Road.
 One older building survives on this side: Moulsecoomb Place, the Grade II-listed 16th-century manor house.
-It was bought by Brighton Corporation in 1925 and housed various recreational facilities for the estate's residents; it also served as the Moulsecoomb estate's first library before being bought by the University of Brighton in 1993.
+It was bought by Brighton Corporation in 1925 and was occupied by its Parks and Recreation Department; it also housed various recreational facilities for the estate's residents, and served as the Moulsecoomb estate's first library, before being bought by the University of Brighton in 1993.
 Moulsecoomb's present library stands close by, opposite The Avenue.
 It was built in 1964 on the site of one of Moulsecoomb Place's lodges.

-Close to the city boundary at the north end of Lewes Road are the Brighton Aldridge Community Academy, built in 2010–11 and set back from the road into the hillside, and The Keep (2011–13), an archive and historical resource centre for East Sussex and the city of Brighton and Hove.
+Close to the city boundary at the north end of Lewes Road are the Brighton Aldridge Community Academy, built in 2010–11 and set back from the road into the hillside, and The Keep (2011–2013), an archive and historical resource centre for East Sussex and the city of Brighton and Hove.